Simon is a writer with twin daughters who frequently clogged the bathroom sink through their teenage years.

 Unclogging the entire system—now that you've cleared the main clog you can use Drano or boiling water to clear any other debris like soap residue.

 My bathroom sink has a pop-up plug, so I am unable to place simple devices to capture hair and other debris that may clog the sink, therefore quite often the drain will get blocked, and my only recourse is to try and use a tool to get to the blockage.

 With the use of my handy straightened paperclip, I am able to delve into the depths of the upper drain and stealthily remove the hair that has caused the clog, in many cases the hair will clog around and just under the drain so probing with a paper clip may be all you need to do.

 As you can see from the pictures on the right, I was able to remove quite a bit of hair and unclog the sink.
-There was a noticeable difference to the flow of water as it drained, but it still wasn't moving as quickly as I would have liked, so I had to move on to Step 2.
+There was a noticeable difference in the flow of water as it drained, but it still wasn't moving as quickly as I would have liked, so I had to move on to Step 2.